BHoM/documentation/docs/Guides and Tutorials/Coding with BHoM/Getting-started-for-developers.md

 Sometimes you might encounter [this error](https://user-images.githubusercontent.com/6352844/74666820-1e192800-519a-11ea-9c4e-340ea8cedbc9.png).
 Although Visual Studio "Rebuild All" command should take care of Restoring the NuGet packages for you, to solve this just run that manually.
 Right click the solution → `Restore NuGet Packages`.

-### I have done some changes to my code, but when I open Grasshopper (or Dynamo, or Excel) the code still behaves as before!
+### I have done some changes to my code, but when I open Grasshopper (or Excel, or ...) the code still behaves as before!
 Why it is not updated?
 After compiling, check that the Build was successful, by looking in the "Output" tab at the bottom of the VS interface; make sure no errors are there, and also that the Post-build event worked successfully.
 See the notes above.